sparkfabrik/company-playbook/content/guides/visual-regression-testing.md

 Billion of words have been spent about test benefits.
 We're going to spend some here too.
 Tests are a best practice not because it is funny to talk about (well, maybe it could be), but because they allow you to write down clearly what you're developing, they help you find a bug before your customer do, and they quickly route you on debugging.
 In short, they save you a lot of time (and stress).

-Within visual regression tests, every single person has ventured into CSS development knows how it's awfully easy to get into truble through the style cascade.
+Within visual regression tests, every single person which has ventured into CSS development knows how it's awfully easy to get into truble through the style cascade.
 Despite the valid methodologies to avoid these issues (BEM, SMACSS, etc), the risk of an unforeseen change is always around the corner.
 Can you say how long it takes to check, at every change in code, every single page for every single breakpoint?
-And when page number increases, manual visual testing takes more and more amount of time.
+And when page number increases, manual visual testing takes more and more time.
 A VR test does all these tasks for us, in a matter of minutes.

 After having tried some tools, unfortunately with mediocre results, we finally chose [BackstopJS](https://github.com/garris/BackstopJS) as favourite tool of Visual Regression Testing.
 It is sufficiently stable, reliable and configurable to meet our needs.